 There are at least two kinds of difficulty in accepting the BIP (for a summary of various criticisms see Kopelman 1997b).
 The first of these concerns the import of the principle, the second concerns how we should interpret ‘best interests’.
 Each will be considered in turn.
 As to its import the BIP is, in the first instance, a maximising maxim.
 It requires that the best shall be done for a child and not simply that good or enough must be done.
 One must act ‘so as to promote maximally the good’ of the child (Buchanan and Brock 1989, 10).

 In some contexts where the BIP operates there appears to be a determinate number of options, and perhaps even only a pair of options.
 This seems to be the case in custody disputes and medical decision-making.
-Where each divorced parent lays claim to exclusive custody to the child, no other party has any claim, and no compromise is possible, there are only two possibilities.
 In this context the better option is the best.
-The same is true when the decision is simply whether or not to pursue or to abstain from a course of medical treatment.
 By contrast in the area of general policy affecting children there seem to be very many different possibilities.
 Yet even with custody and medical decisions we can expand the range of possible options.
 Thus what might be best for the child is not that she is cared for by either of the parents claiming custody, but that she is adopted by someone else entirely.
 Again, what might be best for the child is not that she receive the medical treatment on offer rather than not do so, though it may well be better that she does.
 What is best is that she is treated by the most skilled medical personnel within the finest medical facility, with no expense spared, and so on.

 But then the obvious criticism of the BIP is that it is unfeasibly demanding of agencies charged with the care of children.
 Should we really demand that our law and policy makers do the best for children rather than charge them with doing enough for children?
 We do not, it seems, require parents to promote their children’s best interests.
 Nor should we.
 Indeed the standard principles of child welfare policy, even when they include a version of the best-interests maxim, do not stipulate that a child’s parents shall do more than ensure that the child receives a threshold of care.
 Beyond that parents are not normally required maximally to promote their child’s interests, and indeed they have considerable discretion as to how they raise the child.
 So the BIP is not best interpreted as a maximising principle.
 We should do so much for a child; we should not be obliged to do everything that in principle we might do.

 A second problem of the import of the BIP is that it does not, as it stands, take account of the interests of others.
-In the first place I might be able to improve the situation of child A but only at the cost of worsening that of child B. It is natural to think that the interests of all children should be weighed equally.
-Hence the BIP ought to be read as requiring us impartially to promote the best interests of each and every child.
-Of course the BIP directs courts, social workers or medical practitioners in some case to promote the interests of a particular child.
-But this should not be done by treating the interests of any other child who might be affected as having no value or a lesser value than those of the particular child attended to.
+In the first place I might be able to improve the situation of child A but only at the cost of worsening that of child B. Every child should be considered of equal value.
+Yet we may not be able to promote the interests of every child to the same degree.
+The BIP directs courts, social workers or medical practitioners in some case to promote the interests of a particular child.
+This should not be done by treating the interests of any other child who might be affected as having no value or a lesser value than those of the particular child attended to.
+Yet, as with adults there are questions of what fairness requires in balancing the interests of the different children affected by any decision or state of affairs.
 It would not be reasonable to expect that parents should view the interests of their own children as having the same weight as that of other children.
 It is reasonable to ask policy makers and care professionals to do so.

 In the second place we cannot be required to promote the best interests of a child over and above, and without regard to, the interests of any relevant adult.
 It might be in the best interests of a child that her guardian give up every waking minute to her care.
 But no adult should have to sacrifice her own welfare for that of her child.
 The BIP should thus be interpreted so as to give at least equal consideration to the interests of any adults affected by policies and actions promoting the child’s welfare.